tracygu/tracygu.github.io/_posts/2019-08-09-getting-started.md

 ### Option 2: Build by GitHub Pages

-**Warning**: By deploying your site in this way, you will lose feature `Last Modifed Date`, which means the posts' latest modified date and the **Recent Update** list in the right pannel will never display.
+By deploying your site in this way, you can push the source code to GitHub repository directly.

+> **Note**: If you want to add any third-party Jekyll plugins or custom scripts to your project, please refer to [*Option 1: Build locally*](#option-1-build-locally).

 **1**.
 Rename your repository as `<username>.github.io`.